 In scenarios in which incremental data needs to be restored, we recommend that you select Periodic Backup and perform a full backup at least once a week.
 Otherwise, a large number of binary logs must be replayed during restoration.
 This process is prone to errors and may result in a prolonged recovery time objective (RTO).

 The days of the week on which DBS runs the backup schedule.
-This parameter must be specified if the Full-scale Backup Frequency parameter is set to Periodic Backup.
+This parameter is required if the Full-scale Backup Frequency parameter is set to Periodic Backup.
 Select at least one day of the week.

 Full Backup Started At

 The point in time at which DBS starts a full backup.
-This parameter must be specified if the Full-scale Backup Frequency parameter is set to Periodic Backup.
+This parameter is required if the Full-scale Backup Frequency parameter is set to Periodic Backup.
 We recommend that you specify a point in time during off-peak hours.
 Example: 01:00.Note

 If a previous full data backup is not complete at the start time of the next backup, DBS skips the next backup.